pedrokpp/discord-token-grabber/README.md

 - [x] Beautify webhook message
 - [x] Get more information about the target
 - [ ] Beautify even more the webhook message
+- [ ] Obfuscate in order to bypass virus total